sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-link-branding.md

 ## 	Migrating from legacy Whitelabel

-If you set up a whitelabel before 2015, your whitelabel will still work.
+If you authenticated a domain (whitelabel) before 2015, your domain will still work.
 However, if you need to change or update it, you need to delete it and recreate it as an authenticated domain in our new system.
 If you do set up a new branded link, make sure to keep the same subdomain for domain authentication, but then use a different one for link branding.

 If you set up a whitelabel after 2015, it has been automatically migrated to our new sender authentication system.